CBATeam/CBA_A3/readme.txt

 Launch with -mod=@CBA_A3

 *** KNOWN ISSUES ***
-- CBA Keybinding requires a mission to be initilized to function properly.
+- CBA Keybinding requires a mission to be initialized to function properly.
 This includes working in the main menu of Arma 3.
 Command-line parameters like -world=empty or -skipIntro will cause Keybinding to work ONLY in-game but NOT in the main menu of Arma.

 *** Change Log ***
-CBA_A3_RC3 Roadmap - http://dev.withsix.com/versions/1620
+CBA_A3_RC5 Roadmap - http://dev.withsix.com/versions/1620